• Link to Facebook

 Please contact our admissions office at [email protected] / 845-425-0055 x20

-Please Note: Sunbridge Institute Waldorf Teacher Education programs and intensives are recognized by AWSNA, the Association of Waldorf Schools of North America, and are licensed by BPSS, the Bureau of Proprietary School Supervision of the New York State Education Department.
+Sunbridge Institute Waldorf teacher education programs are recognized by AWSNA, the Association of Waldorf Schools of North America, and are licensed by BPSS, the Bureau of Proprietary School Supervision of the New York State Education Department.
 These offerings do not lead to New York State teaching certification.

 Sunbridge Institute reserves the right to cancel or change any offering at any time and to make faculty or course substitutions when necessary.